popeindustries/dvlp/README.md

 **dvlp** allows you to easily serve files from one or more project directories (`static` mode), or from your custom application server (`app` mode).
 In both cases, **dvlp** automatically injects the necessary reload script into HTML responses to enable reloading, watches all files for changes, restarts the `app` server if necessary, and reloads all connected browsers.

 In addition, when working with JS modules, **dvlp** will ensure that so-called _bare_ imports (`import "lodash"`), which are not supported by browsers, work by re-writing all import paths to valid urls.
 Since most `node_modules` packages are still published as CommonJS modules, each bare import is also bundled and converted to an ESM module using [Rollup.js](https://rollupjs.org).
-These bundles are versioned and cached for efficient reuse in the `.dvlp` directory under the project root.
+These bundles are versioned and cached for efficient reuse in the `.dvlp` directory under your project root.

 ### Bonus!